Showcase your provision for ETI

 According to the ISEF, effective practice in this area is demonstrated when:

-- children develop self-confidence and self-esteem through participating in and contributing to a range of activities both in and out of school;
+- children and young people develop self-confidence and self-esteem through participating in and contributing to a range of activities both in and out of school;

-- children take personal responsibility for their learning, set goals and know how to achieve them;
+- children and young people take personal responsibility for their learning, set goals and know how to achieve them;

-- children have a sense of personal and social responsibility and contribute confidently to the life and work of the school and the local community;
+- children and young people have a sense of personal and social responsibility and contribute confidently to the life and work of the school and the local community;

-- children are confident to plan, review and evaluate, and know how to improve the quality of their own work;
+- children and young people are confident to plan, review and evaluate, and know how to improve the quality of their own work;

-- children are motivated, resilient and positively engaged in their learning;
+- children and young people are motivated, resilient and positively engaged in their learning;

-- staff enable children to develop insights into society and other cultures;
+- staff enable children and young people to develop insights into society and other cultures;

-- children work independently and with others, demonstrating and developing skills such as problem solving, decision making, managing information and thinking critically and creatively;
+- children and young people work independently and with others, demonstrating and developing skills such as problem solving, decision making, managing information and thinking critically and creatively;

-- children develop dispositions to learning appropriate to their stage of development, for example, commitment, determination, openness to new ideas, respect, curiosity, flexibility and integrity;
+- children and young people develop dispositions to learning appropriate to their stage of development, for example, commitment, determination, openness to new ideas, respect, curiosity, flexibility and integrity;

-- children manage their own emotions, personal conduct and interactions with others; and
+- children and young people manage their own emotions, personal conduct and interactions with others; and

-- children apply their learning and develop team-working and leadership roles in a range of local and global contexts, and have an understanding of these roles in future life and employment contexts.
+- children and young people apply their learning and develop team-working and leadership roles in a range of local and global contexts, and have an understanding of these roles in future life and employment contexts.

 Things schools can do

-Some of the aims laid out in the ISEF will be addressed through the teaching of Personal Development and Mutual Understanding (PD&MU).
+Some of the aims laid out in the ISEF will be addressed through the teaching of Personal Development and Mutual Understanding (PD&MU) or Learning for Life and Work (LLW).
 The ISEF includes self-evaluation questions for schools to look at when auditing their own provision.
 These can be useful when beginning to think about a whole-school approach to mental health, but don’t offer many practical solutions.

 To implement a whole-school approach to mental health in your school, there are some key steps to take: